Fleet, Hampshire: Roads

 The A3013 road connects Farnborough and Fleet.
 It begins at the A327 road near Cove Services and ends at Oaksheaf Crossroads in the town centre.
 The route includes Cove Road, Minley Road, and Fleet Road (town centre).
 The road provides access to Bramshot Farm, Fleet Pond, Ancells Farm, Elvetham Heath (via Minley Road B3013), Fleet railway station, Waterfront Business Park, and Fleet Town Centre.

 The B3010 road, known as Kings Road in Fleet, starts at the junction with Aldershot Road (A323) and Norris Hill Road (A323), and ends at Fleet Road (A3013) in the northern part of the Town Centre.

 The B3013 road connects Minley and Ewshot in two sections: Minley Road, which runs from Minley to Fleet Railway Station, and Reading Road South with Beacon Hill Road, which connects Church Crookham to Ewshot.
 The gap between these sections is filled by Fleet Road (A3013) and Reading Road South (A323).
 The first section links Elvetham Heath and Ancells Farm, while the second section runs through the built-up area of Church Crookham.

 The B3014 road connects Fleet and Farnborough, running from Cove Services to Farnborough town centre.
 In Fleet, it includes a short section of Fleet Road (Cove), starting at the junction with the A3013 road.

-Other unnumbered main roads include Ancells Road, Elvetham Heath Way, Elvetham Road, Hitches Lane, Tavistock Road, Crookham Road, Velmead Road, Ively Road, Kennel's Lane, Aldershort Road (Church Crookham), The Street, Coxheath Road, Gally Hill Road, Sandy Lane, Bourley Road and Redfields Lane.
+Other unnumbered main roads include Ancells Road, Elvetham Heath Way, Elvetham Road, Hitches Lane, Tavistock Road, Crookham Road, Velmead Road, Ively Road, Kennel's Lane, Aldershot Road (Church Crookham), The Street, Coxheath Road, Gally Hill Road, Sandy Lane, Bourley Road and Redfields Lane.